Nasiba Zeynalova: Memory

 On March 17, 2016, the President of the Republic of Azerbaijan, Ilham Aliyev, signed a decree on the celebration of Nasiba Zeynalova’s 100th anniversary.

 On January 18, 2017, a literary and artistic evening was held at the Azerbaijan Cultural Center in Vienna to commemorate the 100th anniversary of Nasiba Zeynalova’s birth.
-During the jubilee event, the feature film Mother-in-Law (Qayınana) was screened for the first time with German subtitles.
+During the jubilee event, the feature film Mother-in-Law (Qaynana) was screened for the first time with German subtitles.